awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-tutorial.md

-# Tutorial: Specifying Sensitive Data Using Secrets Manager Secrets<a name="specifying-sensitive-data-tutorial"></a>
+# Tutorial: Specifying sensitive data using Secrets Manager secrets<a name="specifying-sensitive-data-tutorial"></a>

 Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in AWS Secrets Manager secrets and then referencing them in your container definition\.
-For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
+For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.

 The following tutorial shows how to create an Secrets Manager secret, reference the secret in an Amazon ECS task definition, and then verify it worked by querying the environment variable inside a container showing the contents of the secret\.

 ## Prerequisites<a name="specifying-sensitive-data-tutorial-prereqs"></a>

 This tutorial assumes that the following prerequisites have been completed:
-+ The steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
++ The steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
 + Your AWS user has the required IAM permissions to create the Secrets Manager and Amazon ECS resources described\.

-## Step 1: Create an Secrets Manager Secret<a name="specifying-sensitive-data-tutorial-create-secret"></a>
+## Step 1: Create an Secrets Manager secret<a name="specifying-sensitive-data-tutorial-create-secret"></a>

 You can use the Secrets Manager console to create a secret for your sensitive data\.
 In this tutorial we will be creating a basic secret for storing a username and password to reference later in a container\.
 For more information, see [Creating a Basic Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) in the *AWS Secrets Manager User Guide*\.